-Wind conditions over the sidewalks along Fisher Avenue with the existing massing are predicted to be suitable for sitting during the summer, becoming suitable for a mix of sitting and standing during the remaining three seasons.
-Conditions over the nearby transit stops along Fisher Avenue are predicted to be suitable for sitting during the summer and autumn, becoming mostly suitable for standing during the winter and spring.
-While the introduction of the proposed development produces windier conditions in comparison to existing conditions, wind comfort conditions with the proposed development are considered acceptable.
+Conditions over the sidewalks along March Road with the existing massing are predicted to be suitable for a mix of sitting and standing during the summer, becoming suitable for standing, or better, during the autumn, and suitable for standing during the winter and spring.
+While the introduction of the proposed development results in windier conditions in comparison to existing conditions, wind comfort conditions are nevertheless considered acceptable.